 It is possible to lose a slot at Phoenix because of chronic absences.
-When a scholar stops attending school for 10 consecutive days, he / she may lose their seat at the school to a scholar on the waitlist, subject to the notification and exit interview requirements under the law (outlined below).
+When a scholar stops attending school for 10 consecutive days, they may lose their seat at the school to a scholar on the waitlist, subject to the notification and exit interview requirements under the law (outlined below).

-Legal notification process is as follows: Parents / guardians of all of our scholars must notify Phoenix of any absences within 3 days of the absence.
+Legal notification process is as follows: Parents / adult supporters of all of our scholars must notify Phoenix of any absences within 3 days of the absence.
 All letters should be turned in to the front desk.
-If this notification is not received, administrators will notify the parents or guardians of the absence.
-Phoenix will offer the parent / guardian a meeting focused on developing an action plan for increased scholar attendance.
-The action plan will be developed jointly, and may include input from the parent / guardian, school personnel, and other agency officials who are involved with the scholar or family.
+If this notification is not received, administrators will notify the parents or adult supporters of the absence.
+Additionally, Phoenix will notify the parents / adult supporters of any scholar who has missed 2 or more periods unexcused over the course of 5 days (consecutively or cumulatively), or who has missed 5 days unexcused within a school year.
+Phoenix will offer the parent / adult supporter a meeting focused on developing an action plan for increased scholar attendance.
+The action plan will be developed jointly, and may include input from the parent / adult supporter, school personnel, and other agency officials who are involved with the scholar or family.
 (M.G.L. c.
 76, sec.
 1B.)

-No scholar will be considered permanently unenrolled unless and until the following has occurred: (1) scholar has been absent from school for 10 consecutive days; and (2) the administrator has sent written notice to the scholar and parent / guardian, within 5 days of the 10th consecutive absence, of a meeting and exit interview with the scholar.
+No scholar will be considered permanently unenrolled unless and until the following has occurred: (1) scholar has been absent from school for 10 consecutive days; and (2) the administrator has sent written notice to the scholar and parent / adult supporter, within 5 days of the 10th consecutive absence, of a meeting and exit interview with the scholar.
 (M.G.L. c.
 76, sec.
 18.)